jundalisay/superb/content/en/superphysics/solutions/isaiah.md

 linkftext: "What is a Red Herring?"
  -->

-Pantrynomics (Economic Superphysics) aims to solve all economic problems by adding moneyless donations and exchange (barter), as points-based valuation, to the current money-based valuation.
+Supereconomics (Economic Superphysics) aims to solve all economic problems by adding moneyless donations and exchange (barter), as points-based valuation, to the current money-based valuation.
 This is similar to how Material Superphysics aims to solve mysteries in Physics by adding the aether-idea onto the idea of "quantum fields".

 The points-based valuation represents [the effort theory of value](/social/economics/principles/effort-theory-of-value) which we derived from Adam Smith: